Guerrillas and the “Jungle”

 It’s Fascinating What One Can Deduce about a Man Just by Knowing his Name

-When ideology takes on greater value than science, things get messy
+When ideology takes on greater value than science (Logic of Lies, Part 2)

-I’ve been watching the National Geographic show Genius.
-The first season, about Albert Einstein, only three episodes in right now, has been mainly focused on his time as a university student.
+I’ve been watching the show Genius.¹ The first season is about Albert Einstein (Johnny Flynn), and only three episodes in right now, is focused mainly on his time as a university student.
 But the antisemitism he faced as a Jew in Germany early in the last century has already become a major theme.

-The show portrays Philipp Lenard, who is just beginning to turn against the Jews of the scientific community in Germany.
-He runs across a paper by the protagonist and says:
+The show portrays Philipp Lenard (Michael McElhatton) just beginning to turn against the Jews in the scientific community of Germany.
+He runs across a paper by the protagonist and says:²

 Einstein.
 It’s fascinating what one can deduce about a man just by knowing his name.

-And this reminded me of something I had read in Umberto Eco’s The Book of Legendary Lands (Storia delle terre e dei luoghi leggendari):
+And this reminded me of something I read in Umberto Eco’s The Book of Legendary Lands

 [O]ccultism, hostility towards any form of modern scientific theory (thought to be of Jewish origin) and the frantic research for a pure and original German wisdom—all these were elements that circulated in the Nazi community.